fpc/Lazarus/components/tachart/demo/nogui/readme.txt

 NOTE TO WINDOWS USERS
 -------------------------------------------------------------------------------

-When this demo is compiled with FCP 3.2.0 or later it is required to have the freetype.dll in the current directory (or in the system directory).
+When this demo is compiled with FPC 3.2.0 or later it is required to have the freetype.dll in the current directory (or in the system directory).

 If not on your system already, you can download a pre-compiled binary of the